miniSat/Minisat/docs/installation.rst

 *From Docker*

-To run Minisat using docker, first clone the Github Minisat repository using and go to directory Minisat
+To containerize Minisat, first clone the Github Minisat repository using and go to directory Minisat
 ::

     git clone https://github.com/miniSat/minisat.git
     cd Minisat

-Now build docker image for Minisat using
+Build docker image using
 ::

     docker build -t minisat:latest .

-Hang on building docker image may take time depending on your internet speed.

 After building the image now run the image using
 ::